 LondonTheatre.co.uk launches a brand new theatre podcast, Spotlight, featuring in-depth interviews with West End stars and key figures from the London theatre scene.
-From the rehearsal room to the dressing room, some of the biggest names in theatre will be talking to London Theatre editor Will Longman, every two weeks.
+From the rehearsal room to the dressing room, some of the biggest names in theatre will be talking to London Theatre editor Will Longman, every week.
 Subscribe via any of the below podcatchers to receive the latest episodes directly to your device.

 Listen and subscribe now